-- Transport: Cardiff has the largest volume of motor vehicle traffic by local authority in Wales.
-However, the number of people travelling to work using sustainable transport is increasing it is now at 51.2%.
-There has been a significant shift in cycling as a mode of travel, from 10% in 2016/17 to 15% in 2019/20.
-Public transport usage (bus and rail) only slightly increased during this timeframe, from 16.8% to 18.1%. - Air pollution: The health effects of air pollution have been extensively researched and are well documented.
-Along with physical inactivity, it is one of the biggest health issues of our time.
-Modelling data demonstrates that Cardiff has highest levels of Nitrogen Dioxide (NO2) and Particulate Matter (2.5 and 10) pollution in Wales.
-In fact, levels exceed the EU and national limits for NO2 in some areas: there are currently 4 Air Quality Management Areas (AQMAs) declared across Cardiff. - Water pollution: Legal and illegal discharge of sewage is a major concern in Cardiff and upstream.
+- Water pollution: Legal and illegal discharge of sewage is a major concern in Cardiff and upstream.
 Water bodies across Wales are failing on several Water Framework Directive measures; for example, the Ely River is in a 'bad condition' while the Taff and Rhymney rivers are in a 'moderate condition'. - One of Cardiff's major assets is its green infrastructure: Cardiff has the highest percentage in Wales in terms of those who find it easy to walk to their local green space.
 However, Cardiff ranks below the overall figure for Wales in terms of proximity to natural green space, which varies across the city.
-Furthermore, access to urban green space is unequal across the city.
-Demand is highest in the 'Southern Arc' based on the number of people and overall deprivation of the area. - Cardiff is the worst performing local authority in Wales in terms of municipal waste reused/recycled/composted: The percentage in Cardiff has dipped over the last two years to 55.8% in 2021.
-This is below Welsh Government's target of 64% by 2020 and 70% by 2025.
-Cardiff does however outperform all major UK cities. - Cleanliness: Individuals from least deprived areas are more likely to agree that Cardiff has a clean environment compared to those from most deprived areas.
+In addition, access to urban green space is unequal across the city.
+Demand is highest in the 'Southern Arc' based on the number of people and overall deprivation of the area.
+The most deprived communities are less likely to have good access to the greenest areas.
+Time spent in nature has an impact on indicators such as mental health and well-being, social contact, cohesion and integration, crime levels and education. - Cardiff's blue infrastructure has significant potential: Cardiff owes much of its success and growth to its canals, rivers, and waterfront location.
+The city recognises that its blue infrastructure has the potential to bring wider community, economic, environmental and biodiversity benefits, helping to improve people's health and well-being. - Cardiff is the worst performing local authority in Wales in terms of municipal waste reused/ recycled/ composted: The percentage in Cardiff has dipped over the last two years to 55.8% in 2021.
+This is below Welsh Government's target of 64% by 2021 and 70% by 2025.
+Cardiff does, however, outperform all major UK cities. - Cleanliness: Individuals from least deprived areas are more likely to agree that Cardiff has a clean environment compared to those from most deprived areas.
 A number of wards, particularly in the city centre and in the south of the city, fall under the target for high or acceptable standard of cleanliness.